treatmesubj/Bloomberg_Stream/README.md

 Uses threading to concurrently play the video file in Windows Media Player in real time.

-Enjoy live Bloomberg TV in a sleek window without any of the annoyances that come with using a web browser such as Javascript nonsense like viewing-time limits, paywalls, ad-blocker blocking, ect...
+Enjoy live Bloomberg TV in a sleek window without any of the annoyances that come with using a web browser such as JavaScript nonsense like viewing-time limits, paywalls, ad-blocker blocking, ect...

 Also, you obviously have a downloaded file that you can rewatch later.